-I’m thrilled to announce that my young adult hockey novel Face-Off is now available in multiple e-book formats, (on sale for 99 cents for a limited time) as well as in a brand new $7.99 paperback edition.
+I’m thrilled to announce that my young adult hockey novel Face-Off is now available in multiple e-book formats, as well as in a brand new $7.99 paperback edition.
 Face-Off is special to me as I wrote this book when I was 16 years old, scribbling in high school study halls and then going home to type up my notes on an electric typewriter.
 I submitted it into a contest and it won, leading to a publishing contract when I was an 18-year-old college freshman.
 Its success far exceeded my expectations.
 It was listed in Best Books for Young Teen Readers: Grades 7-10 and the Hockey Hall of Fame’s Junior Education Program placed Face-Off on its recommended reading list.

 I had a blast writing this book, about teenage twin brothers battling it out on the ice and off.
 I got into hockey during the 1988 Olympics, worshiping players like Craig Janney, Brian Leetch and Bob Joyce.
 Once the Olympics ended, I quickly became a diehard Boston Bruins fan.
 I’d buy Hockey Digest and Hockey Illustrated on the newstand, and read biographies of retired players such as Bobby Orr and Phil Esposito.
 Posters of Cam Neely, Ray Bourque and Wayne Gretzky graced my walls.
 Boys in my classes chuckled when they saw me wearing a Bruins jersey to school, not believing this shy, non-athletic girl knew anything about hockey.
 I loved watching their jaws drop when I started spouting off players and stats.